RPGroup-PBoC/RegSeq/.ipynb_checkpoints/README-checkpoint.md

 instructions.
 Within each directory is a `README.md` file which summarizes the purpose of that directory as well as some examples where necessary.

-'code' contains Jupyter notebooks to perform computational steps of the Reg-Seq protocol from start to finish.
+`code` contains Jupyter notebooks to perform computational steps of the Reg-Seq protocol from start to finish.
 Where all of the executed code lives.
 This includes pipelines, scripts, and figure files.

-'data' contains prior data files, such as designed sequences, negative controls, or output analysis files.
+`data` contains prior data files, such as designed sequences, negative controls, or output analysis files.

-'protocol' contains MarkDown files that outline each step to perform Reg-Seq in total.
+`protocol` contains MarkDown files that outline each step to perform Reg-Seq in total.

-'RegSeq' contains Python files which can be easily executed to perform your own analyses.
+`RegSeq` contains Python files which can be easily executed to perform your own analyses.

 #### **Installing module**
 In order to use the functions within the `RegSeq` module it is necessary to